Cocoa Ten Frames

 These playful cocoa ten frame sheets add a fun, winter-themed twist to boring old number practice.

 Snag your sheets and then hop over and grab our jam-packed Winter Activity Pack in our shop or on Teachers Pay Teachers – it’s bursting with playful and hands-on math and literacy centers your kids will LOVE.

 Ten frames are an amazing way to help kids work on subitizing – instantly recognizing how many objects are in a group.
 With five spots on top and five spots on the bottom, this method helps children quickly determine how many of those spots are filled.

 Let’s take the number seven, for example.
 If all five spots on top are filled and two of the spots on bottom are filled, children can quickly put five in their head and count up two more to get seven.

 With practice, they’ll soon memorize 5 + 2 = 7.

-Ten frames are a simple way to work on number concept, part-part-whole and even beginning addition.
+Ten frames are a simple way to work on number concept and part-part-whole.
+Moreover, they even help with beginning addition!